greg-gajda/spark-examples/notes/rf-tuning.md

 sc.stop()
 ```

-Example output can look like that:
+Sample output sorted by MCC coefficient can look like that:

 <div class = "console">
 15 0.7710216770066503 0.885483870967742 0.9149414393859618 0.8854838709677418<br>